Hiram in the Bible

 Verse ConceptsWashingWeights And Measures, LiquidTen ThingsDimensions Of Temple FurnitureMeans Of PurifyingBronze Items For The Tabernacle

-Hiram made the basins, and the shovels, and the basins.
-So Hiram made an end of doing all the work that he worked for king Solomon in the house of Yahweh:
+And Hiram made the lavers, and the shovels, and the bowls.
+So Hiram ended doing all the work that he made for king Solomon for the house of Jehovah:

 Verse ConceptsGiving, Of TalentsBasinsShovelsProvision Of Temple UtensilsMan's Work Finished

-and the pots, and the shovels, and the basins: even all these vessels, which Hiram made for king Solomon, in the house of Yahweh, were of burnished brass.
+and the pots, and the shovels, and the bowls.
+And all these things, which Hiram made king Solomon for the house of Jehovah, were of bright brass.

 Verse ConceptsHoly VesselsShovelsSacred VesselsProvision Of Temple UtensilsWeedpot